 7. DO create and verify a Google My Business page for your business.
 Google My Business isn’t ‘just another social network’.
 This one is by Google, and that they have publicly stated that if you’re not on it, then you’re on your path to irrelevancy when it involves organic search rankings.

 8. DON’T ignore negative reviews. albeit they appear old or untrue to you, it is vital to reply to each comment, whether it’s negative or positive.
 Searchers don’t know the context, but they’re going to see how you handle both satisfied and unsatisfied customers.

 9. DON’T panic if your keyword rankings drop suddenly. there’s always an evidence for any variation in rankings, which may be as simple as Google testing an algorithm update.

 10. DON’T make any major changes without consulting an SEO expert and avoid making any assumptions.
 Allow an SEO expert to assist you define and maintain a robust SEO strategy to assist your website’s overall performance.

-These ten “do’s and don’ts” are a useful shortlist of guidelines for SEO reviews.
+These SEO Basics: DO’s and DONT’S are a useful shortlist of guidelines for SEO reviews.
 Google’s ranking algorithm incorporates over 200 factors, but these guidelines will assist you keep the basics covered.
+Contact us to help!